HMS Coventry (D43): The Victoria Cross

 On 18 May 1941 the first Victoria Cross of the Mediterranean campaign was awarded posthumously to Petty Officer Alfred Edward Sephton for "great courage and endurance" while on HMS Coventry as she was being attacked on 17 May 1941 by German Stuka dive bombers while off Crete.
-The Coventry had gone to the assistance of hospital ship Aba, which was being attacked by German dive-bombers.
+Coventry had gone to the assistance of hospital ship Aba, which was being attacked by German dive-bombers.
 When the enemy engaged Coventry, raking her with machine-gun fire, Petty Officer Sephton was mortally wounded, a bullet actually passing through his body and injuring an able seaman beside him.
 Although in great pain and partially blinded, he stuck to his instruments and carried out his duties until the attack was over.
 He died of his injuries next day.
 Petty Officer Sephton was buried at sea.
 His VC was on display at Coventry Cathedral but was stolen on 25 September 1990.